nadeemabdulhamid/csc121-fall2024/class02-methods/work/homework.md

 - Remember to create separate `xyzTest` classes for examples/JUnit tests for each task.

 ---
 1. In the `Planet` class, write out a method ***template*** after the constructor.
-Then, add a method `convertWeight` that takes the weight of an object on earth (as a number of type `double`) and produces the corresponding weight on that planet.
-Since the class has the planet’s gravity relative to earth’s, you just need to multiply the given weight by the relative gravity to get the answer for this method.
+Then, add a ***stub*** for a method `convertWeight` that takes the weight of an object on earth (as a number of type `double`) and produces the corresponding weight on that planet.
+The intent is to multiply the given weight by the planet's gravity relative to earth’s.
+Write ***test cases*** for the method in a test class. ***DO NOT*** implement the method completely -- you should just have a stub that fails (most of) the test cases.

 ---
+2. As you work on this task, you should write a stub initially; then comment it out after you have written test cases, and write out the complete definition of the method.

-2. In the `Automobile` class, add a field `tankCapacity`, which represents the number of gallons the fuel tank will hold when full.
+   In the `Automobile` class, add a field `tankCapacity`, which represents the number of gallons the fuel tank will hold when full.
 Then, add a method `range` that takes a percentage (as a number between `0.0` and `1.0`) representing how full the tank currently is, and produces the estimated number of miles that can be driven before it is empty.
 However, used cars get only 90% of their stated mileage per gallon.
 For example, a used new car that gets 30 mpg, with a half-full 20 gallon fuel tank, can go for another 270 miles before empty.

 ---